 Penultimate track Light My Fire (Twelftree’s Lady Mix) is a different kind of remix than Kenny Dope’s, and feels like it was much more of a remix, rather than sympathetic update to a classic.

 If You Go Away (DJ Skymoo Mix) closes the album, and it’s builds up and up, and is a perfect album finale, although its remix feels a bit dated now.
 It does at least allow Shirley to close the remix in the same way as the normal track – with just her vocals against a guitar.

-Whilst on paper, this probably sounded like a good idea.
-I think that it is evident that ultimately, classic Bassey tracks shouldn’t be messed with.
+Whilst on paper, this probably sounded like a good idea – pitching another Welsh powerful voice against modern artists, which had worked so well for Tom Jones, I think that it is evident that ultimately, classic Bassey tracks shouldn’t be messed with.

 Her recordings act as classics.
 They are benchmarks in stylistic music or a certain era and of a certain type of performer.
 Only Wild Oscar, the awayTEAM, and to some degree, Twelftree too, achieve something good here, and I’ve never heard of them since.

 Could have been amazing, but it misses the mark.